Earl4you/earl/README.md

 EARL programs are expressed as "user verbs" which are defined in a program file (or typed in) and result in a package that is loaded onto an Arduino device where it executes.
 The definition of a user verb begins with the "built-in" verb "means" and it ends with a period.
 The "means" verb expects a pointer to a string on the top of the stack (and here it is meant the top of the stack during the operation of a simulator in the PC environment).
 Here is a line by line example:
   (Parentheses mean commentary material.
 White space separates verb names.)
-  "double"    (create a string "double" and place a pointer to it on the top of the operand stack) means       (execute the built-in verb "means" which starts the definition of a user verb whose name is on the stack) dup         (duplicate the top of stack)
+  "triple"    (create a string "triple" and place a pointer to it on the top of the operand stack) means       (execute the built-in verb "means" which starts the definition of a user verb whose name is on the stack) dup dup     (duplicate the top of stack twice)
-  +           (add the two top stack elements)
+  + +         (add the two top stack elements, two times)
   %           (print the answer, and drop it from the stack) .           (this is the end of the definition)
 If one then typed at a prompt the line:
-3 double
+2 triple
 there would appear a response:
 6